Perry L. Holloway

-Perry Lee Holloway (born 1960) is an American diplomat and was the former Ambassador to the Cooperative Republic of Guyana.
+Perry Lee Holloway (born 1960) is an American diplomat and was the former Ambassador to the Co-operative Republic of Guyana.

 Career

 Perry L. Holloway was sworn in as Ambassador to the Cooperative Republic of Guyana on September 18, 2015 and arrived in Guyana on September 24, 2015.
 Holloway is also the Plenipotentiary Representative accredited to the Caribbean Community (CARICOM).
 He presented his credentials to the CARICOM Secretariat on October 20, 2015.
 Holloway served until 8 December 2018, and was succeeded by Sarah-Ann Lynch.

 Holloway's previous assignment was the Political-Minister Counselor at the U.S. Embassy in Kabul, Afghanistan (2013-2014) where he worked on negotiations for the Bilateral Security Agreement, Taliban demobilization, the world's largest demining program, and managing the relationship with collation members with respect to funding the Afghan military and police.